A Perennial Loser; Why are You Supporting Him?

 - Emancipation from Egypt

 When Moses and Aaron, envoys of Heaven, met Pharaoh for the first time, this is what they met: “KJV Exodus 5:2 And Pharaoh said, Who is the Lord , that I should obey his voice to let Israel go?
 I know not the Lord , neither will I let Israel go.”

 The devil enlisted himself to make God’s chosen people, captives to idolatry forever, but he failed.
 When God stretched forth His hand, their salvation could be thwarted by neither force nor artifice.
 The presumptuous armies of Egypt perished in the Red Sea.

 - In the Wilderness

 It was Satan’s will that God should depart from the Israelites and leave them to perish in the wilderness.
-He exulted, when they complained against Moses in expression of faithlessness.
+He exulted when they complained against Moses in an expression of faithlessness.
 This obviously was not enough as we study records of their idolatry at Sinai and apostasy at Jordan.
 But God’s everlasting love won.
 He was with His people and forgave all the sins they were willing to repent and forsake.
-And He brought the journey to a triumphant and merridian splendour on Zion’s glorious Summit.
+And He brought the journey to a triumphant and meridian splendour on Zion’s glorious summit.

-Having proved faithful, He won for all himanity the battle against sin forever.
-CALVARY WILL FOREVER REMAIN “AN ARGUMENT THAT THE DEVIL CANNOT WIN!”
+Having proved faithful, He won for all humanity the battle against sin forever.
+CALVARY WILL FOREVER REMAIN “AN ARGUMENT THAT THE DEVIL CAN NOT WIN!”